Syllabi, Student Learning Outcomes, Rubrics, and Assessment

 Step Five: Analyze the results of your assessment.
 Share the assignment you gave, the methods or rubrics you used to grade it and the results with your colleagues.
 If more than one section of a class gave the same assignment share the results with each other or score the assignments together if you are comfortable doing that.
 Based on the results, describe how you would change or improve the teaching of this assignment.
 Were you satisfied?
 What do you need as an instructor to improve your teaching and/or the student learning of the assignment?
 What does your department need to have to improve the teaching and learning in department courses in general.
 What do you need from the college?

-Below are some useful links that detail how to create rubrics in different areas.
+In addition to the common rubrics linked above for COM General Education and college wide SLOs, here are some useful links that detail how to create rubrics in different areas.

 Research and Planning Group for California Community Colleges - Learning Assessment